Weakly Supervised Label Learning Flows: Proposed Method

-To use the proposed framework, i.e., Equation~\ref{eq:nolabel_raw}, we need to address two main problems.
+To use the proposed framework, i.e., Eq.~\ref{eq:nolabel_raw}, we need to address two main problems.
 First, the $p(\mathbf{y}|\mathbf{x})$ should be defined by a flexible model, which has a computable likelihood, and can represent complicated distributions.
-Second, training the model with Equation~\ref{eq:nolabel_raw} requires sampling $\mathbf{y}$ within $\Omega$.
+Second, training the model with Eq.~\ref{eq:nolabel_raw} requires sampling $\mathbf{y}$ within $\Omega$.
 Using traditional sampling methods, e.g., uniform sampling, to sample $\mathbf{y}$ is inefficient.
 Due to the high dimensionality of sample space, the rejection rate would be prohibitively high.
-Moreover, estimating $\mathbf{y}$ at each iteration would result in an EM-like algorithm~\citep{arachie2021general}, which complicates the training process.

 Our method is called label learning flows (LLF), because these two problems can instead be solved with normalizing flows.
 That is, we use the invertibility of flows and rewrite $\log p(\mathbf{y}|\mathbf{x})$ as